dsx1123/telemetry_collector/README.md

     switch(config-trustpoint)# crypto ca import gnmi_trustpoint pkcs12 bootflash:gnmi.pfx <export password>
     switch(config)# grpc certificate gnmi_trustpoint
     ```
-4. It will import two pre-built dashboards. `fabric_dashboard` is example of querying data from telemetry dial-out, you can find the example of swtich telemetry config that is used for this dashboard in [telemetry.cfg](/examples/telemetry.cfg), `fabric_dashboard_gnmi` is example of querying data from gNMI dial-in.
+4. It will import two pre-built dashboards. `fabric dashboard dialout` is example of querying data from telemetry dial-out, you can find the example of swtich telemetry config that is used for this dashboard in [telemetry.cfg](/examples/telemetry.cfg), `fabric dashboard gnmi` is example of querying data from gNMI dial-in.

 5. Example of telegraf configuration can be found below:
    - [telegraf.conf.example](etc/telegraf/telegraf.conf.example) example of cisco_telemetry_mdt config